Cray-HPE/docs-csm/install/configure_dell_aggregation_switch.md

 ## Configure User Access/Login/Application node port

-TODO What is needed to configure UAN node port on Dell aggregation switch.
-Is this info from Aruba valid for use on Dell?

 - One connection will go to a NMN (VLAN2) access port, this is where the UAN will PXE boot and communicate with internal nodes. (see SHCD for UAN cabling).
 - One Bond (two connections) will be going to the MLAG/VSX pair of switches.
 This will be a trunk port for the CAN connection.